 Work Experience is a key component of our curriculum at Kensington Aldridge Academy.
 Our goal is that as many of our students as possible obtain work experience placements which will help them to develop a more realistic view of adult working life and its responsibilities.
 In researching and seeking out a placement for themselves, we aim to enhance their maturity, communication and levels of independence, better enabling them to seek further study or employment upon leaving KAA.

 We are always looking for new community partners.
-If you might be interested, please get in touch with Olivia Symington, our Careers Coordinator, to discuss ideas by emailing email@example.com.
+If you might be interested, please get in touch with Maggie Haddad, our Careers Coordinator, to discuss ideas by emailing firstname.lastname@example.org.

 Year 10 work experience

 All Year 10 students will undertake a work experience placement for 5 days.
-This year’s work experience is from Monday 15th July – Friday 19th July 2019.
-Should you have any enquiries or suggestions, or to request a copy of the form, please do not hesitate to contact Olivia Symington on firstname.lastname@example.org
+This year’s work experience is from Monday 12th July – Friday 16th July 2021.
+Should you have any enquiries or suggestions, or to request a copy of the form, please do not hesitate to contact Maggie Haddad on email@example.com

 Year 12 work experience

-All Year 12 students are encouraged to find a work experience placement for the last week of the summer term, which falls from Monday 15th July – Friday 19th July this year.
+All Year 12 students are encouraged to find a work experience placement throughout the academic year, and to fall within school holidays.
 KAA works with ‘Access Aspiration’ to offer networking events with a range of professionals and high quality work placements.
-Work experience opportunities and summer schools are also advertised throughout the year by our Careers Coordinator, Olivia Symington.
+Work experience opportunities and summer schools are also advertised throughout the year by our Careers Coordinator, Maggie Haddad.
 She is available to assist students in making speculative applications and preparing for interviews.
-Over the past two years students have gained placements with employers such as: Chelsea and Westminster Hospital, Snupps, QPR, Guys and St Thomas Hospital.
+Over the past two years, students have gained placements with employers such as: Deloitte, Twitter, Chelsea and Westminster Hospital, London School of Hygiene & Tropical Medicine, QPR, Guys and St Thomas Hospital.

 Sixth Form lecture series

 Students also benefit from our sixth form lecture series, aimed at broadening students’ horizons and providing an insight into the world of work.
-Last year, our speakers included: Baroness Shami Chakrabarti, shadow Attorney General and former director of Liberty; Sadiq Khan, Mayor of London; Adolfo Perez Esquivel, Nobel Peace Prize winner; and subject-specific speakers from Oxford, Cambridge, KCL, UCL and Imperial.
+Previous speakers have included: Baroness Shami Chakrabarti, shadow Attorney General and former director of Liberty; Sadiq Khan, Mayor of London; Jonny Ohlson, CEO of Touchwood Genetics; Sharon White, Chairman at John Lewis; Adolfo Perez Esquivel, Nobel Peace Prize winner; and subject-specific speakers from Oxford, Cambridge, KCL, UCL and Imperial.